Updated September 26, 2021

 You can send money directly to this BDO Remit Cash Card account.

-How can I check my remittance to my BDO Kabayan account balance while abroad?
+How can I check my BDO remittance while abroad?

-You can check the status of your remittance here: BDO Remit Status Inquiry.
+You can check the status of your BDO remittance here: BDO Remit Status Inquiry.
 Enter your BDO Remit reference or transaction number.
+You can use this only for your remittance sent through BDO Remit or BDO remittance partner.

 If your ATM card has a Mastercard or Visa logo, and if you have changed your ATM PIN while in the Philippines, you can make a Balance Inquiry at an ATM with Mastercard/Maestro/Cirrus or Visa logo in the country where you are.
-Balance inquiry is 1 US dollar.
+Balance inquiry fee is 1 US dollar.
+ATM withdrawal fee is $3.50

 BPI and BDO Internet Banking — Free and Quick Ways to Send Your Children’s Allowance